kittinunf/KNews/README.md

 // Update the UI according to the states changes with SwiftUI
 ```

-As you can see now that we have reaching the point where things are pretty similar on both iOS and
+As you can see now that we have converged things to the point where things are pretty similar on
-Android, we are publishing something that will change over time from the core.
-Then, we convert them
+both iOS and Android, we are publishing something that will change over time from the core.
+Then, we
-into the abstraction data type that can react to our UI toolkit (Jetpack Compose and SwiftUI)
+convert them into the abstraction data type that can react to our UI toolkit (Jetpack Compose and
+SwiftUI)

 To recap, this is the table represents what we are discussing so far.